KaihuaTang/Long-Tailed-Recognition.pytorch/README.md

 [![Python](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/)
 ![PyTorch](https://img.shields.io/badge/pytorch-1.6.0-%237732a8)

 This project provides a strong single-stage baseline for Long-Tailed Classification (under ImageNet-LT, Long-Tailed CIFAR-10/-100 datasets), Detection, and Instance Segmentation (under LVIS dataset).
-It is also a PyTorch implementation of the paper [Long-Tailed Classification by Keeping the Good and Removing the Bad Momentum Causal Effect](), which proposes a general solution to remove the bad momentum causal effect for a variety of Long-Tailed Recognition tasks.
+It is also a PyTorch implementation of the **NeurIPS 2020 paper** [Long-Tailed Classification by Keeping the Good and Removing the Bad Momentum Causal Effect](), which proposes a general solution to remove the bad momentum causal effect for a variety of Long-Tailed Recognition tasks.
 The codes are organized into three folders:
 1. The [classification folder](classification) supports long-tailed classification on ImageNet-LT, Long-Tailed CIFAR-10/CIFAR-100 datasets.
 2. The [lvis_old folder (deprecated)](lvis_old) supports long-tailed object detection and instance segmentation on LVIS V0.5 dataset, which is built on top of mmdet V1.1.
 3. The latest version of long-tailed detection and instance segmentation is under [lvis1.0 folder](lvis1.0).
 Since both LVIS V0.5 and mmdet V1.1 are no longer available on their homepages, we have to re-implement our method on [mmdet V2.4](https://github.com/open-mmlab/mmdetection) using [LVIS V1.0 annotations](https://www.lvisdataset.org/dataset).